Horbury, West Yorkshire Planning Applications

 This is notably above the national average of approximately 87%, suggesting a relatively permissive planning environment.
 Applicants near Horbury may find that well-prepared applications have a strong chance of success.

-The most common application types near Horbury were full planning applications (5), outline applications (5), discharge of conditions (4).
-Full planning applications account for 22% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Horbury were outline applications (5), discharge of conditions (4), full planning applications (2).

 Nearby Towns